 A native of El Reno, Okla., Armstrong is a 1992 graduate of the University of Oklahoma and has a lifelong passion for the stories of the Dust Bowl.
 She currently resides in Minnesota, and is anticipating an early April 2016 visit to the Oklahoma City and Tulsa metro areas.

-For more information or questions, please contact the Pioneer Woman Museum at 580-765-6108 or email@example.com.
+For more information or questions, please contact the Pioneer Woman Museum at 580-765-6108 or firstname.lastname@example.org.
 The Pioneer Woman Museum, a division of the Oklahoma Historical Society, is open Tuesday through Saturday from 10 a.m. to 5 p.m. and is located at 701 Monument Rd. in Ponca City.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.